-(I) Revegetation shall be deemed to be complete when: (1) the vegetation cover of the affected land is shown to be capable of renewing itself under natural conditions prevailing at the site, and the absolute total_vegetative cover is at least equal to the cover on the reference area or technical standard, (2) the annual herbaceous production is at least equal to the annual herbaceous production on the reference area or technical standard, (3) the species diversity and composition are suitable for the approved postmining land use, and (4) the requirements in (1), (2) and (3) are met for two out of four years beginning no sooner than year eight of the bond responsibility period.
-The species diversity and composition standard must be demonstrated using the semi-quantitative standards defined in Appendix 4A of Chapter 4 which do not require statistical analysis, or demonstrated using other alternative methods as approved by the Administrator.
+(I) Revegetation shall be deemed to be complete when: (1) the vegetation cover of the affected land is shown to be capable of renewing itself under natural conditions prevailing at the site, and the absolute total_vegetative cover is at least equal to the cover on the reference area or technical standard, (2) the annual herbaceous production is at least equal to the annual herbaceous production on the reference area or technical standard, (3) the species diversity and composition are suitable for the approved postmining land use, and (4) the requirements in (1), (2) and (3) are all met during the same two out of four years beginning no sooner than year seven of the bond responsibility period.
+Species diversity and composition suitable to the postmine land use must be demonstrated using methods approved by the Administrator.
 The following reference area type options are available: